 The draw for the the semi finals saw Manchester City paired up with Burton travelling to the Etihad Stadium.
 While Tottenham will travel across London meet Chelsea.

 Although five time winners Manchester City are favourites to retain the trophy, the odds have risen considerably for the other Premier League teams involved.
-It makes it a great time to back a winner and if you’re in need of any Premier League betting tips or for English soccer in general, make sure you visit an expert betting community that delivers the time and time again.
+It makes it a great time to back a winner and if you’re in need of any Premier League betting tips with BetOnline or for English soccer in general, make sure you visit an expert betting community that delivers the time and time again.

 There are a number of reasons that the managers of all four teams will be looking to get their hands on this trophy.
 It was evident from how their teams performed on the pitch during the quarter finals this week.